jadenecke/CNN_NeuroSeg/README.md

 ```

 ## Details

-See code comments for further details.
+Images should be intensity-normalized and registered in a common space.
+Make sure your label images are integer-valued (background should have a value of 0).
+See paper and code comments for further details.